divemarkus/windows11/README.md

 System > Video > HDR 'on' = 'show status indicator on video' System > Graphics > add VLC > enable RTX Dynamic Vibrance, RTX HDR 'on'
 # if using VLC to play videos, make sure you have the correct version that supports these features
+# check-out MPC-BE with madVR for best video upscaling
 ```